ewaldmire/ascender/docs/docsite/rst/userguide/workflows.rst

   .. include:: ../common/job-slicing-rule.rst

-- You can build a recursive workflow, but if climber detects an error, it will stop at the time the nested workflow attempts to run.
+- You can build a recursive workflow, but if ascender detects an error, it will stop at the time the nested workflow attempts to run.

 - Artifacts gathered in jobs in the sub-workflow will be passed to downstream nodes.